 Halifax County residents, please contact the Halifax SWCD office for more information about any of the opportunities below.

 The Dominion Envirothon is a statewide high school competition consisting of five “in-the-field” test stations – soils, wildlife, aquatics, forestry and a current environmental issue – where teams complete both written and hands-on exercises.
 Regional, state, and national Envirothon competitions are held each year.
+Congratulations to our 2022 team!
+They placed third in the Area V competition, and competed at the state contest.
 (Visit the VASWCD Dominion Envirothon Site or the National Envirothon Site)

 Each year the Halifax SWCD sponsors a Conservation Poster Contest that is available to kindergarten through twelfth grade students and focuses on soil, water, and natural resource issues.
 The local poster contest coincides with state and national themes each year and winning entries may progress on to state and national contests for judging.
+This year’s theme is “One Water”.
 (Visit the VASWCD Poster Contest Site)

 Wildlife Food Plot Contest